jazzband/django-newsletter/README.rst

   ``./manage.py runjob submit``
 * For a proper understanding, please take a look at the model graph in .. image:: model_graph.png

 TODO
 -----
 * Connect subcribers to Django auth app User model.
+(Done)
+* Write unittests for this functionality.
+* Automatically manage unsubscription and dates for tracking.
+* Remove links from one object to another in admin.
+This is confusing.